4GeeksAcademy/master-javascript-programming-exercises/exercises/122-calculateBillTotal/README.md

 ## 📝 Instructions:

-1. Write a function called `calculateBillTotal`.

-Given the amount of taxes and tip of a meal, `calculateBillTotal` returns the total amount due after paying taxes and tips.
+1. Write a function called `calculateBillTotal`.cGiven the amount of taxes and tip of a meal, `calculateBillTotal` returns the total amount due after paying taxes and tips.

-## 💡 Hint:

-* Suppose that sales tax is `9.5%` and tip is `15%`.

-* DO NOT tip the sales tax, only the amount of the tip corresponding to the amount before tax.

-## Expected result:
+## Example:

 ```Js
 var output = calculateBillTotal(20);
 console.log(output); // --> 24.9
 ```

+## 💡 Hints:

++ Suppose that sales tax is 9.5% and tip is 15%.

++ DO NOT tip the sales tax, only the amount of the tip corresponding to the amount before tax.